 Let me be perfectly clear: ISO 31000 (and COSO for that matter) has absolutely nothing to do with managing complexity or uncertainty – regarding risk or otherwise.
 In simple terms: no matter how thinly you slice it, it’s still baloney.

 I am not so much worried about “new” risks – there is not much new under the sun.
 I am, however, worried about certain types of risks, especially those we’re confident about understanding.
 It is always a mistake to get cocky when it comes to risk.
 A little ‘bump’ here and a little ‘change’ there and before you know it, what we thought we knew all about is cloaked in fog and uncertainty.
-All of a sudden our historic data, our expert opinion no longer holds water.
+All of a sudden our historic data and expert opinions no longer hold water.
 By the way, have you heard what happened to Amanda the Risk Expert?

 Amanda was an ERM professional looking forward to a vacation at the seaside community of Amity.
 She elicited expert opinions and facilitated a risk self-assessment with the Mayor, several Aldermen, and the Amity Chamber of Commerce , all of which assured her – they were experts, you know – that she would enjoy a safe, quiet and relaxing stay at their little piece of heaven.
 If nothing else, Amanda knew her ISO 31000.